Governance Without the Monolith

 Financial Services environments operate under real expectations around technology risk, operational resilience, security, third-party risk, auditability, continuity, and evidence.

-— NIST’s Secure Software Development Framework makes the same broad point from a security angle: secure development practices need to be integrated into the SDLC rather than treated as a detachable afterthought. source
+NIST’s Secure Software Development Framework makes the same broad point from a security angle: secure development practices need to be integrated into SDLC implementations rather than treated as detachable afterthoughts. source

 So no, you cannot run a serious regulated technology organization on team autonomy, sprint demos, and motivational posters about empowerment.